xerk-dot/changelog-generator-frontend/README.md

 - for each version/date, generate a description of the changes that were made.
 - when generating the markdown, group the changes by change type, such that all are grouped under the same subsubheader.
 - make sure links to the commits are included in the schema and eventual markdown.
+- i ultimately decided *not* to use langchain (like its GitHubToolkit that wraps PyGitHub with prebuilt tools for interactions). i decided this because changelogs/repos alone do not have enougj data that is dynamic/sparse/dense. langchain remains predominantly for research and chat interfaces in multitenant apps.

 #### displaying to the frontend
 - in the `cli.js` file, you can release to prod by running `vc --prod`